vTuanpham/Large_dataset_translator/README.md

     * Set no_translated_code=True to enable no string that might contain code to be translated
     * Set target_lang to the correct language that you want to be translated
     * Set source_lang if the source dataset is not in english

+    * Be sure your converted data from convert function you implemented must have the following fields:
+      ```python
+      @dataclass
+      class BaseConfig:
+          """
+          A single training/test example for base config.
+          """
+          qas_id: str
+          system_prompt: str

+          question_text: str

+          orig_answer_texts: str = None
+          answer_lengths: int = None
+      ```
+      ```sh
+      {
+       "system_prompt": "",
+       "qas_id": "VA4KDG",
+       "question_text": "Give three tips for staying healthy. ",
+       "orig_answer_texts": "1.
+Eat a balanced and nutritious diet: Make sure your meals are inclusive of a variety of fruits and vegetables, lean protein, whole grains, and healthy fats.
+This helps to provide your body with the essential nutrients to function at its best and can help prevent chronic diseases.\n\n2.
+Engage in regular physical activity: Exercise is crucial for maintaining strong bones, muscles, and cardiovascular health.
+Aim for at least 150 minutes of moderate aerobic exercise or 75 minutes of vigorous exercise each week.\n\n3.
+Get enough sleep: Getting enough quality sleep is crucial for physical and mental well-being.
+It helps to regulate mood, improve cognitive function, and supports healthy growth and immune function.
+Aim for 7-9 hours of sleep each night.",
+       "answer_lengths": null
+      }
+      ```
+      Or you can create a new Config dataclass and replace all instance of BaseConfig :D
+      * Note: Each example must be a dict
 * ## Here is the list of all available languages:

   <table>